Skip to main content | Skip to section menu | Access keys.

 Bathroom Products

-• Razors, toothbrushes, cotton buds, cotton wool and tooth paste tubes should be disposed of in your green bin.
+• Razors, toothbrushes, cotton buds, cotton wool and toothpaste tubes should be disposed of in your green bin.

 Batteries